AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 * Latin-1 is not always supported.
 Check the compatibility with your SMSC provider before attempting to use Latin-1.

 * National language shift tables are not supported by the Adobe Campaign connector.
-You must use UCS-2 or other data_coding instead.
+You must use UCS-2 or other `data_coding` instead.

 * UCS-2 and UTF-16 are often mixed by phones.
 This is a problem for people sending emojis and other rarely used characters not present in UCS-2.

 * Most phones don't have font glyphs for all UCS-2 characters.
 Smartphones tend to be able to display rare characters rather easily, but feature phones generally have limited support to what's useful in the native tongue of the country they were bought in.
 If you want to use emoji or ASCII-art of some sort, test it on a wide variety of phones before sending.
-Campaign preview does not simulate missing glyphs and will display whatever symbols are available on the web browser displaying the preview.
+Adobe Campaign preview does not simulate missing glyphs and will display whatever symbols are available on the web browser displaying the preview.

-The data_coding field tells you which encoding is used.
+The `data_coding` field tells you which encoding is used.
 A major problem is that the value 0 means default SMSC encoding in the specification, in general it means GSM7, but that's not always the case.
-Check with the SMSC partner which encoding is associated with data_coding = 0 (Adobe Campaign only supports GSM7 for data_coding = 0).
-Other data_coding values tend to follow the specification, but the only way to be sure is to check with the SMSC provider.
+Check with the SMSC partner which encoding is associated with `data_coding` = 0 which Adobe Campaign only supports.
+Other `data_coding` values tend to follow the specification, but the only way to be sure is to check with the SMSC provider.

 The maximum size of a message depends on its encoding.
 This table sums up all the relevant information: